 - There are 16 State Key Laboratories and six Hong Kong Branches of Chinese National Engineering Research Centres undertaking research on diverse technology areas.
 Moreover, top overseas scientific research institutions have also established their presence in Hong Kong, including the Massachusetts Institute of Technology's first overseas innovation node and the Swedish Karolinska Institutet's first overseas research centre.

-- The Government has been fostering I&T development and has so far invested more than $100 billion on various initiatives, including investing in infrastructure, encouraging research and development, promoting "re-industrialisation", promoting the application of technology, pooling together technology talent, etc., in order to improve the I&T eco-system of Hong Kong, enhance Hong Kong's competitiveness and create more opportunities for small and medium enterprises and young people.
-In pooling together technology talent, we have launched a Technology Talent Admission Scheme (TechTAS) as a fast-track arrangement to admit overseas and Mainland technology talent to work in Hong Kong and nurture local technology talent.
+- In pooling together technology talent, we have launched a Technology Talent Admission Scheme as a fast-track arrangement to admit overseas and Mainland technology talent to work in Hong Kong and at the same time nurture local technology talent.

 - The Government published the Smart City Blueprint for Hong Kong in December 2017 with a vision to developing Hong Kong into a world-leading smart city.
 Our aim is to, through the adoption of I&T, enhance city management and improve people's quality of living, in order to strengthen Hong Kong's attractiveness to global businesses and talent, and promote sustainable economic development.

-- The Blueprint covers six major areas, namely "Smart Mobility", "Smart Living", "Smart Environment", "Smart People", "Smart Government" and "Smart Economy", with more than 70 development initiatives.
+- The Blueprint covers six areas, namely "Smart Mobility", "Smart Living", "Smart Environment", "Smart People", "Smart Government" and "Smart Economy", with more than 70 initiatives.
+The Government released Smart City Blueprint for Hong Kong 2.0 in 2020 to report on the latest progress of individual initiatives and set out new proposals.